From all of us at Northwest Pediatrics, congratulations on your new baby!

 Becoming a parent for the first time can feel overwhelming, so let us help make this transition as smooth as possible.

 Click Here to sign up for one of our free prenatal information sessions.

 Northwest Pediatrics is a warm, welcoming practice that considers the whole family when treating the child.
 We encourage expecting parents to come in and meet us or sign up for prenatal visits to learn about our holistic approach to children’s health.

-Northwest Pediatrics offers free prenatal information sessions at 4:45 pm on the second Tuesday and fourth Wednesday of each month.
-Beginning in August, our prenatal sessions will be offered on the second Thursday and fourth Thursday of each month.
+Northwest Pediatrics offers free prenatal information sessions at 4:45 pm on the second Thursday and fourth Thursday of each month.
 At these sessions, expecting parents can

 - Meet one of our providers.

 - Learn about our team approach to children’s health and how we treat the whole child, not just specific symptoms.

 - Tour our comfortable facilities.